nim-works/nimskull/doc/debug.rst

 VM Codegen and Execution
 ========================

-VM code generation prints all of the generated procedures.
-If this is not needed (which would be the majority of use cases) you can add `--define:expandVmListing=vmTarget`:option: to print only the code generated for this proc.
+For echoing the VM bytecode generated for compile-time procedures and macros, `--define:expandVmListing=vmTarget`:option: can be passed to the compiler (no special build of the compiler is required).
+The bytecode for all routines of which the name is `vmTarget` is then echoed to the standard output.
+Leaving `vmTarget` empty enables echoing for *all* VM bytecode that is generated as part of compile-time execution.

 For example (generated listing might not match exactly)

 .. code-block:: nim